 - Meet Lauren -

 My love of clothing design grew from my work as an online vintage clothing seller.
 I taught myself how to sew by altering clothing from thrift stores, which turned out to be much cheaper than buying new fabric.
-From learning how to sew, it was a natural progression into making original designs and eventually, starting my own brand.
+From learning how to sew, it was a natural progression to making original designs and eventually, starting my own brand.

 A part of this brand’s ethos is no zippers, snaps, or buttons; we work on a strictly pullover, ties, and elastic-only model.
 This rule keeps design work both challenging and interesting.
 For me, design is all about problem-solving.
 At this stage, throwing a zipper in feels almost like cheating.
-Wraps, ties, and elastic adapt in-studio to the wearer – they breathe and move with the body.
+Wraps, ties, and elastic adapt to the wearer – they breathe and move with the body.
 To me, this is comfort.

 Nowadays, my notion of comfort is growing to include wearability and versatility.
 I want the pieces we sew to suit many styles and uses, to translate from day to night effortlessly, to work on days when you’re constantly on the go without restricting movement.
 Ease of wash is nearly as important as ease of wear.
 Most of our styles are machine washable, and this directly influences comfort – moms with kids, travelers on vacation, messy humans like myself – we feel more ourselves when we know what we’re wearing is durable, long-lasting, and washable.

 I want to be a steward of my blessings, and that includes the earth and taking good care of it.
 I get excited when I make the best possible decisions for not only our brand but our planet and the people living on it.